For our tour description, itinerary, past triplists, dates, fees, and more, please VISIT OUR TOUR PAGE.

 Cuculidae (Cuckoos)

-STRIPED CUCKOO (Tapera naevia) – Only heard around the Puerto Maldonado area. [*]
+STRIPED CUCKOO (Tapera naevia) [*]

 SMOOTH-BILLED ANI (Crotophaga ani)